 Golden Laced Polish chickens are mostly raised for shows or as pets and look pretty.
 They have gold feathers with black edges and have big, fancy crests of feathers on their heads.

-These chickens are usually calm and friendly, so they’re great for families or those who enjoy keeping chickens as pets and want one for their backyard.
+These chickens are usually calm and friendly, so they’re great for families.
+For those who enjoy keeping chickens as pets and want one for their backyard this is the best option.

 Let’s finish the article now.
 If you have any questions, you can ask us in the comments or through email.